Write a Playbook with Oracle Linux Automation Engine

 The Oracle Linux Automation Engine, a component of Oracle Linux Automation Manager, is an automation tool for deploying software, configuring systems, and orchestrating tasks, such as upgrades and updates, in the form of playbooks.
 Initially using the ansible

-package in Release 1.0, Oracle Linux Automation Engine now stems from the open-source ansible-core
+package, Oracle Linux Automation Engine now stems from the open-source ansible-core

 The following tutorial introduces writing playbooks with Oracle Linux Automation Engine.